Gillingham, Kent: Love Gillingham campaign

 Love Gillingham, launched in 2024, is a community regeneration initiative coordinated by Medway Council and supported by Naushabah Khan, the Member of Parliament for Gillingham and Rainham, aimed at revitalising the town centre through community engagement, economic development, and public space improvements, addressing challenges such as vacant retail units (6.2% vacancy rate compared to a 16% national average), cleanliness, and safety concerns.
 The Gillingham Taskforce, established by Khan in 2024, includes Medway Council, Kent Police, and Medway Norse, focusing on issues like waste management (91 littering fines issued from July 2024 to January 2025), green spaces, housing, and business investment, with a community clean-up planned for spring 2025.
 The Gillingham Community Panel, facilitated by Design South-East and BPTW, involved 40 residents and business owners in workshops from November 2024 to February 2025, concluding on 1 February 2025, to inform the Gillingham Town Centre Action Plan, expected for public consultation in 2025.
-The "Big Day Out" event in September 2024, attended by over 2,500 people, is set to return on 20 July 2025 alongside the Medway Mile on 18 July 2025, featuring performances and stalls.
+The "Big Day Out" event in September 2024, attended by over 2,500 people, was set to return on 20 July 2025 alongside the Medway Mile on 18 July 2025, featuring performances and stalls.
 Gillingham Community Hub and Library, opened in 1902 and Medway's busiest library, offers council services, printing, scanning, and Wi-Fi, with plans for a dedicated initiative-related section.
 Local businesses like Journey's Made, which received £14,000 from the Shared Prosperity Fund and a green growth grant in 2024, and Unravel and Unwind, a community interest company active in the Community Panel, are supported, alongside efforts to repurpose vacant units.
-The Truro Manor project, led by Medway Development Company, will deliver 44 affordable rental flats by spring 2025 through Medway's Homechoice system.
+The Truro Manor project, led by Medway Development Company, was projected to deliver 44 affordable rental flats by spring 2025 through Medway's Homechoice system.
 Public safety measures include enforcing a ban on private e-scooter use in public spaces like Gillingham High Street, with Medway opting out of national e-scooter trials.
 Additional funding includes £14,000 for the Celebrating St Alban's project and £5,000 for a Gillingham Design Code feasibility study.
 The initiative engages residents via a newsletter, Medway Council's website, social media, with Khan managing nearly 2,000 constituent cases since 2024 and holding monthly drop-in surgeries.